bjatkin/golf-examples/README.md

 [] Swap the imports on the demo to use the github version [] update the github version of golf (go get -u)
 [] Add a section on running these demos
-[] Add an MIT license to this repo as well
 [] Add some screen shots of the different games to the main read me [] Add a link to the golf readme
 [] Add a description to the bibi duck project